CivicActions/guidebook/docs/04-how-we-work/tools/trello.md

 ## About Trello

-Trello is a collaborative task and project management tool that we use extensively at CivicActions.
-CivicActions has a free [team Trello account](https://trello.com/civicactions) that we utilize for both internal and client projects.
+Trello is a collaborative task and project management tool that we use extensively at Civic Actions.
+Civic Actions has a free [team Trello account](https://trello.com/civicactions) that we utilize for both internal and client projects.

 Trello is very easy to use, and a robust featureset whose intuitve UI means the features don't get in the way of getting work done.
 It is well documented at <https://trello.com/guide>, but you probably won't need to read much documentation.